Coaching is one of the most popular forms of teaching and learning experience nowadays.

 The main 5 and other 6 coaching styles with examples

 What is the coaching style?

-First and foremost, let’s understand the general definition of coaching style.
-The coaching style is basically a unique way that a coach implements throughout the process of guiding an individual or group of people towards achieving certain things or making certain decisions.
+The coaching style is a unique way a coach implements throughout guiding an individual or group towards achieving certain things or making certain decisions.

-Basically, coaching is all about helping people to reach their full potential and grow.
-Meanwhile, the coaching style is a specific way that the coach implements throughout the process.
+Coaching is all about helping people to reach their full potential and grow.
+Meanwhile, the coaching style is a specific way the coach implements throughout the process.

 The importance of coaching style

 Coaching style is vital for many reasons, some of which are:

 - Certain styles can be suitable for one and unsuitable for another.
 For some people democratic style works the best; for others, the autocratic.
 You have to master a few different techniques to provide the most efficient solution for the client.